 And the Corinthians were into this.
 Back in chapter 5, it says they had gone so far as some of them were having sexual relationships with their father’s wife, probably a step-mother.
 In chapter 6, they were joining themselves to harlots.
 Remember that?
 He says, “You’re joining yourself to a harlot, and you’re a Christian.
 Therefore, you’re one with Christ.
 So when you join to a harlot, you join Christ to a harlot, unspeakable thought.”

-In Numbers 16, they did that and 14,700 people died.
-Corah is a Coathite.
-His job was to carry the Ark of the Covenant.
-That's all.
-He wasn’t to do the rest of the priestly functions; he was Coathite, just carry the Ark.
+In Numbers 16, they did that and fourteen thousand, seven hundred people died.
+Korah, he’s a Kohathite.
+His job was to carry the Ark of the Covenant, that’s all.
+He wasn’t to do the rest of the priestly functions.
+He was a Kohathite, just carried the Ark.
 He started a rebellion.
-He said, "It isn’t right.
+He said, it isn’t right.
 We’re all holy to the Lord.
 We all have a right to come to the Lord.
 We should all be priests.
-And you Moses, and you Aaron, you’re just taking all the authority for yourself, and you don’t want anybody else messing with that priesthood because you wanna control everybody.
+And you Moses, and you Aaron, you’re just taking all the authority for yourself, and you don’t want anybody else messing with that priesthood because you want to control everybody.
 But we all ought to be priests, and we all ought to be equal with you.
-So Moses said, "Good.
-You bring your little sensor, and we'll all show up, and we'll all have our little sensors, and we'll all come before the Lord, and we'll all act like priests, and we'll see who God accepts."
-And Corah and his buddies showed up, and the ground opened and swallowed them up, end of discussion.

 People, because we have been so privileged, we have tremendous responsibility.
 We go from assets to abuses to an admonition.
-The admonition in verse 11: "Now, all these things happened unto them for examples and are written for our admonition, to admonition us, or rather, exhort us upon whom the ends of the ages are come.”
+The admonition in verse 11, “Now all these things happened unto them for examples: and are written for our admonition,” – to admonish us, or rather exhort us – “upon whom the ends of the ages are come.”
 The ends of ages simply means the Messianic time.
 That designates the period from the first coming of Christ to His kingdom.
 We’re living in that time.
 All of those things happened as examples to us.

 You say, “John, but it’s so hard to fight off these temptations.
 I’m just a victim.
 I can’t help it.
-The world’s heavy on me.
-And the pressure’s great.
+The world’s heavy on me and the pressure’s great.
 And I – I’m not responsible.
 I’m just a human person.
 I’m just a sinner.
-And the world’s all around me.
-And I can’t handle it.
+And the world’s all around me and I can’t handle it.
 And you can’t blame me for it.
 That’s just the way it is.
 It happens to, oh, it seems like so many groups.
-And everybody tends to fall under the same kinds of patterns, so I just can’t accept the responsibility."
+And everybody tends to fall under the same kinds of patterns, so I just – I can’t accept the response – “

 Wait a minute.
 Verse 13 is the advantage.
 And this is the end.
 “There has no temptation taken you but such as is common to man.”
-Now, what does that mean?
+Now what does that mean?
 That is, it is on a human level.
 It is not so superhuman that you can’t deal with it.”
 That’s what he says.
 It is not so powerful coming from a supernatural source that it is beyond you.
 It is something that is normal for men.
-“But God is faithful, who will not allow you, ever, to be tempted above what you’re able to handle.
-He would never allow you to be blasted by supernatural satanic forces to a degree that you couldn’t handle but will always, along with the temptation, make what?
-The way to escape that you may be able to endure.”
+“But God is faithful, who will not allow you ever to be tempted above what you’re able to handle.”
+He would never allow you to be blasted by supernatural satanic forces to a degree that you couldn’t handle.
+But will always, along with the temptation, make what?
+The “way to escape that you may be able to endure.”
 That’s the advantage.

-That’s our prayer, Father, for each of us, for all of us together who live in the danger of spiritual privilege, who are tempted to lean on the God who is faithful, who will always make a way of escape.
+That’s our prayer, Father, for each of us, for all of us together, who live in the danger of spiritual privilege, who are tempted, to lean on the God who is faithful, who will always make a way of escape.
 Thank you for that promise.
-May we use our advantage rather than letting the enemy have an advantage over us by our unbelief, our failure to appropriate the power that’s in us (technical difficulty).
+May we use our advantage rather than letting the enemy have an advantage over us by our unbelief, our failure to appropriate the power that’s in us.
+Amen.

 This article is also available and sold as a booklet.